-Currently focused on provision of materials in Unified English Braille (UEB) literary and maths, Handid Media Systems will expand its product offerings to include Nemeth (U.S. maths and science) and music braille in the future.
+Currently focused on provision of materials in Unified English Braille (UEB) literary and maths, and tactile graphics, Handid Media Systems will expand its product offerings to include Nemeth (U.S. maths and science) and music braille in the future.

 - Handid Media Systems opens for service in January 2018.

 When considering names for the organization, I decided that it should be called something that relates to both (a) the product and service provided and (b) what it is that I'm actually doing when I'm producing things.
 First, because our first focus was on tactile media, what we produce enables reading things with one's hands.
 Second, I (as the principal member of the organization) do these things with my hands as I use tools to do the work.

 Both things focus on one's hands.

 However, the conventional spellings of 'hands,' 'handful,' 'handed,' etc. were all taken by existing companies, and domain names for websites and E-mail.
 So I started tweaking the spelling of these words, but most of them were still already taken!
 The only one of these tweaks that wasn't already used was 'handid'.